 Once CRP / ESR levels start falling, intravenous antibiotics can be stopped and can be changed over to oral antibiotics.
 The duration of therapy must be individualized on the basis of the clinical presentation (night pain, physical findings), ESR, and imaging studies.

 Antifungals are useful when fungal growths are observed in the culture.
-Most commonly used antifungals are Voriconazole, Amphotericin B and Itraconazole.
+The most commonly used antifungals are Voriconazole, Amphotericin B and Itraconazole.
 Of this Voriconazole is considered as the first line of treatment and should be given for more than 12 weeks.
 Liposomal Amphotericin helps in avoiding nephrotoxicity of Amphotericin.

 Surgery in malignant otitis externa no longer has the goal of removing all infected tissues and should be reserved for a few selected cases.
 Surgery for removal of sequestra, collection of pus, debridement of necrotic and granulation tissues can be beneficial but indicated only if the patient is deteriorating.

-Vigilant management of the underlying immuno-compromised condition like diabetes is one among the most crucial step in the treatment of malignant otitis externa.
+Vigilant management of the underlying immuno-compromised condition like diabetes is one of the most crucial steps in the treatment of malignant otitis externa.

-There are some recent studies on the role of hyperbaric oxygen in the treatment of malignant otitis externa, with which some claims good results.
-But a randomized control trial is still needed to establish it’s role At present, there is no clear evidence to demonstrate the efficacy of hyperbaric oxygen treatment over antibiotics.
+There are some recent studies on the role of hyperbaric oxygen in the treatment of malignant otitis externa, with which some claim good results.
+But a randomized control trial is still needed to establish its role At present, there is no clear evidence to demonstrate the efficacy of hyperbaric oxygen treatment over antibiotics.

-In cases which are refractory to above line of management, other conditions like histiocytosis, malignancy of temporal bone, etc. needs to be ruled out.
+In cases that are refractory to above line of management, other conditions like histiocytosis, malignancy of temporal bone, etc. need to be ruled out.
 Biopsy of the granulation, and other causes of immuno-compromise like AIDS, etc needs to be evaluated for.

-Anteriorly the infection spreads along the fissures of Santorini (congenital defects in the floor of the external auditory canal) to involve the temporomandibular joint, parapharyngeal space, etc. Involvement of temporomandibular joint results in trismus and pain while chewing.
+Anteriorly the infection spreads along the fissures of Santorini (congenital defects in the floor of the external auditory canal) to involve the temporomandibular joint, parapharyngeal space, etc. The involvement of temporomandibular joint results in trismus and pain while chewing.